santiagobarreda/brms_tools/docs/week-1.md

 # Inspecting a single group of observations

 In this chapter I am going to present an introduction to some fundamental statistical concepts (i.e, probability, likelihood).
 We will discuss how to use these concepts to make inferences about our observations.
+The things I talk about in this chapter will be come up in every chapter, so if things don't all make snese right now that's fine, things will make more sense bit by bit as we learn how to use more and more complicated models.

 ## Data and research questions

-Voice fundamental frequency (f0, related to pitch) is a very important cue in speech communication.
+Basically the simplest question a researcher can ask is: what is the value of a single number?
+What is the average ________ ?
+As an example of this, we are going to investigate variation in voice fundamental frequency (f0) in a sample of speakers.
+The f0 of a voice is the primary determinant of perceived pitch, and is a very important cue in speech communication.
 It relates to phoneme identification, prosody, and to the communication of social and indexical information (speaker gender, age, ...etc.).

-We are going use a well-known data set, the Hillenbrand et al. (1995) data of Michigan English.
+We are going use a well-known data set, the [Hillenbrand et al. (1995)](https://homepages.wmich.edu/~hillenbr/Papers/HillenbrandGettyClarkWheeler.pdf) data of Michigan English.
 We are going to focus on a single vector (f0),  representing the f0 produced by a set of female speakers.

 ```r